marhop/literate-binary/examples/minimal.zip.md

 ## Central Directory

 The central directory is located at the end of the ZIP file.
-It identifies all files contained in the archive by means of a central directory header and is finished by the end of central directory record.
+It identifies each file contained in the archive by means of a central directory header and is finished by the end of central directory record.

 ### Central Directory Header For First File

 The metadata in the central directory header is largely, but not completely redundant to the corresponding local file header.
 This record is specified in [[APPNOTE] section 4.3.12].

  1. The central file header signature.